12 ways to make your Figma components more delightful to use

 "Persuasiveness is the ability to get people to use your product and do key tasks.
 If the job of your website is to get people to buy products and people aren’t, you have a persuasiveness issue.
 An e-commerce website that fails to get people to buy products can’t be considered well designed."
 (Thornton)

 A persuasive component has credibility in your library.
 It presents itself as an obvious, safe, smart choice to use in mockups and prototypes.
 It helps designers work quickly, accurately, and with no frustration.
-This is easy when there's just one item to choose from (and that item meets all the rest of the criteria mentioned above), but that's not always the case!
+This is easy to achieve when there's just one item to choose from (and that item meets all the rest of the criteria mentioned above), but that's not always the case!
 You might have multiple button components in the same library, or you're sourcing components from two libraries that have similarly named components!
 If you're presented with multiple options for the same kind of component, it's hard to have confidence you're choosing the right one.

 There are three things you can do to help reduce confusion when multiple versions of the same component are accessible from the asset panel: